Rajasekharreddybadri/Technical_paper/README.md

    gets the minimum value in a set of values.

    ## Example :
-         o get the minimum units in stock of products in the products table, you use the MIN function.
+         To get the minimum units in stock of products in the products table, you use the MIN function.
-   >## SELECT MIN(unitsinstock) FROM products;
+   >#### SELECT MIN(unitsinstock) FROM products;

 ## **MAX** **:**
    gets the maximum value in a set of values.